What is a sublicense?

 Are there any certified materials that cannot be sublicensed to a company?

 YES.
-BPI-certified resins, film, granules, components and intermediates CANNOT be sublicensed for resale purposes, only finished products.
+BPI-certified resins, film, granules, components and intermediates are not typically sublicensed for resale purposes, only finished products.
 A company can purchase these materials from a supplier to use in a finished product, but the finished product must go through the certification process.
 This is to avoid abuse of the sublicense, where the customer may actually be manufacturing or converting the material into a finished product.